 Since the remote Antiquity the mankind reckoned time.
 About 30,000 BC, carved bones were produced on which several notches, phased per the number of days of the synodic lunar month, were engraved.
 These bones were used to plan hunting.
 So, the Moon was the more ancient astronomical “target” taken in account to forecast the (short term) future.

-Image: aerial view of Stonehenge megalithic site in England (public domain, source: Britannia Internet Magazine).
+Image: an aerial view of the Stonehenge megalithic site near Salisbury (Wiltshire county) in England (Photo credit: Google.com).

 During the Neolithic and Copper Ages, the so called Megalithic People built great geometrical structures made with heavy stones to mark some relevant astronomical directions in which the Sun and the Moon rise and set at the local skyline.
 The aim was to sacralise that lines and to reckon time to plan agriculture, breeding and farming.